 At 1 Percent Lists Greater Baton Rouge, we know that Baton Rouge is an exceptional place to invest in property.
 The city’s vibrant culture, exciting attractions, and growing economy make it an attractive destination for individuals and families looking for a new home.

-Boasting great neighborhoods like Spanish Town and the Garden District, Baton Rouge is a great place to live.
+Boasting great neighborhoods like Spanish Town and the Garden District, and equally fantastic suburbs, the Baton Rouge area is a great place to live.
 As Baton Rouge continues to thrive, we know that its real estate market will only continue to grow, making it an excellent choice for those looking to invest in a new home or property.

 If you’re ready to make the move to Baton Rouge or any of its great suburbs, contact us today!